About Us

 Description and Features

-Climate and Best Times to Visit
+Weather and Best Times to Visit

-View from the Intipunku on Machu Picchu Mountain
+View from Intipunku on Machu Picchu Mountain

 Routes and Stops on the Ascent to Machu Picchu Mountain

-Entry Hours to Visit Machu Picchu Mountain
+Entry Times to Visit Machu Picchu Mountain

-First Group
+First group

-• Entry to Machu Picchu: from 6:00 a.m.
+• Entry to Machu Picchu: From 6:00 a.m.

-• Entry to Machu Picchu Mountain: 7:00–8:00 a.m
+• Entry to Machu Picchu Mountain: Between 7:00 a.m. and 8:00 a.m.

-Second Group
+Second group

-• Entrance to Machu Picchu: From 8:00 a.m.
+• Entry to Machu Picchu: From 8:00 a.m.

-• Entrance to Machu Picchu Mountain: From 9:00 a.m. to 10:00 a.m.
+• Entry to Machu Picchu Mountain: Between 9:00 a.m. and 10:00 a.m.

-This ticket includes entry to the Machu Picchu citadel (upper sector) and to Machu Picchu Mountain.
-It allows you to reach the mountain’s summit and visit the upper part of Machu Picchu, where you’ll enjoy views of the main Inca structures and can take the classic postcard photo from the Guardhouse.
-Estimated duration: about 4 hours (round-trip).
+Circuit 1 - Machu Picchu Mountain Route includes entry to the upper part of the Machu Picchu citadel + Machu Picchu Mountain.
+It allows you to reach the summit of the mountain and explore the upper area of Machu Picchu.
+It does not allow access down to the lower urban area.
+From this route, you will have views of the main Inca structures of the citadel, and you can also take the classic postcard photo from the Guardian’s House.
+The visit lasts approximately 4 hours.

 Map of Circuit 1, Route 1-A: Machu Picchu Mountain